bicbioeng/nosi-phylogenetic-tree/README.md

 #### Key Topics Covered:
 - **Tree Visualization and Representation**: Applying visualization tools to generate clear and interpretable phylogenetic trees.
-- **Comparative Metagenomics Analysis**: Leveraging automation to improve throughput and accuracy in genomic comparisons.
+- **Comparative Genomic**: Leveraging genomic comparisons to compare the epidemic trend in different geographic.

 By integrating automation and visualization techniques, learners will gain hands-on experience in efficiently analyzing phylogenetic trees, enabling them to apply these skills in large-scale comparative genomics research.